 - What counts as a breach of contract?
 If something was meant to be delivered on Thursday night and arrived Friday morning instead, this would likely be considered an immaterial breach by the court since it likely would not have resulted in damages and would not warrant monetary compensation.
 If the contract explicitly stated that time was a critical factor and the product needed to arrive by Thursday night, it is possible that it could be considered a material breach.
 Some of the factors a judge would examine to decide if there was a breach of contract include: whether a contract existed, the contract’s terms, if the contract was ever modified, if the alleged breach occurred, if that breach was immaterial, and the extent of the damages caused by the breach.

 - What happens when a contract is breached?
 Breaches in contract can be frustrating and not only waste time, but money as well.
 In this case, you are likely going to have to file a lawsuit and, depending on the dollar amount in question, you might be able to file it in small claims court.
 Generally, anything breach of contract that involves a sum under $7,500 would be handled in small claims court.
 Given the complexities involved in such cases, it is crucial that you hire a business attorney to handle the intricacies involved, so you have a better chance of achieving a positive result.

 Breach of Contract Attorney in Phoenix

 If you have a breach of contract issue on your hands, you need an experienced business attorney to handle your case.
-At Salvador Phillips, PLLC in Phoenix, we can help you handle your breach of contract lawsuit every step of the way and will carefully review your contract to determine if a breach took place or not.
+At Salvador Law Group in Phoenix, we can help you handle your breach of contract lawsuit every step of the way and will carefully review your contract to determine if a breach took place or not.